REPRESENTATIVE PAYEE PROGRAM

-A representative payee is a person, agency, organization or institution we select to manage your funds when we determine that you are unable to do so yourself.
-For more information on representative payees you can view the publication “When a Representative Payee Manages Your Money” at www.socialsecurity.gov/pubs/10097.html.
+A representative payee is a person, agency, organization or institution we select to manage your funds when we determine that you are unable to do so yourself or direct others to do it for you.
+For more information on representative payees you can view the publication “When a Representative Payee Manages Your Money” at http://www.ssa.gov/pubs/EN-05-10097.pdf.

 Before appointing a representative payee, we must evaluate medical and other types of evidence about your ability to manage your SSI benefits.